-Let us consider a long communication, and let D be the total failure time of a single network link during the whole duration of the communication.
-D is the product of the average duration of a single link failure, the frequency of a single link failure and the total communication time. $D \cdot P$ refers to the quantity of packets, that the sender would transmit at its usual rate P within the total time of all consecutive failures of one single network link.
-Then, according to equation (1), assuming a single link failure at a time and a uniform probability and duration of link failures, $D \cdot P \cdot ROR$ is the number of extra redundant packets that the sender actually needs to transmit in order to compensate for all network failures occurring during the total communication time.
-If for various routing suggestions parameters D and P do not change, ROR depends only on the size and topology of a specific multi-path routing scheme.
+Then, according to equation (3), assuming a single link failure at a time and a uniform probability and duration of link failures, $D \cdot P \cdot ROR$ is the number of extra redundant packets that the sender actually needs to transmit in order to compensate for all network failures occurring during the total communication time.
+If for various routing suggestions, parameters D and Pdo not change, ROR depends only on the size and topology of a specific multi-path routing scheme.
 In other words, in respect to the total number of extra redundant packets i.e. in respect to the cost of redundancy in the communication, ROR is the coefficient characterizing the FEC friendliness of a specific routing scheme.

-Redundant packets are injected in the original media stream for every block of M media packets using systematic erasure resilient codes (thus without affecting the original media packets).
+Redundant packets are injected into the original media stream for every block of M media packets using systematic erasure resilient codes (thus without affecting the original media packets).
 The number of media packets (M) per transmission block is limited by the receiver's playback buffer time.
 During streaming, M is supposed to stay constant.
-The number of redundant packets for each block of M media packets is however variable, depending on the conditions of the erasure channel.
+However, the number of redundant packets for each block of M media packets is variable, depending on the conditions of the erasure channel.
 The M media packets with their related redundant packets form a FEC block.
-Let us denote by FEC, the FEC block size chosen by the sender in response to a packet loss rate p.
+Let us denote by FEC_p the FEC block size chosen by the sender in response to a packet loss rate p.
 We are assuming that the media stream has also a static tolerance to losses $0 \le t < 1$ obtained with a constant FEC code, which by default streams the packets as FEC blocks of length of FEC_r .
-When the loss rate pmeasured at the receiver is about to exceed the tolerable limit t, the sender increases its transmission rate by injecting additional redundant packets.
+When the loss rate p measured at the receiver is about to exceed the tolerable limit t, the sender increases its transmission rate by injecting additional redundant packets.

 The random packet loss rate, observed at the receiver during the failure (or congestion) time of a link in the communication path, is the portion of the traffic being routed toward the faulty link.
 Thus a complete failure of a link l carrying according to the routing pattern a relative traffic load of $0 \le r(l) \le 1$ will produce at the receiver a packet loss rate equal to the same relative traffic load r(l).

-The equation (1) for ROR can thus be re-written as follows:
+Equation (1) for ROR can thus be re-written as follows:

-$$ROR = \sum{l \in L \mid t \le r(l) < 1} \left(\frac{FEC{r(l)}}{FEC_t} - 1 \right)$$ a sum over all links carrying a flow exceeding the tolerable loss limit except the links passing the entire traffic
+$$ROR = \sum{l \in L \mid t \leq r(l) < l} \left(\frac{FEC{r(l)}}{FEC_t} - 1 \right)$$

+a sum over all links carrying a flow

+exceeding the tolerable loss limit except the

+links passing the entire traffic (4)

-The links carrying the entire traffic are skipped in the sum index of equation (2), since the FEC required for the compensation of failures of such links is infinite.
-If in a given network topology the link is critical, any routing suggestion will unavoidably pass its entire traffic through that link.
+The links carrying the entire traffic are skipped in the sum index of equation (4), since the FEC required for the compensation of failures of such links is infinite.
+If, in a given network topology, a link is critical, any routing suggestion will unavoidably pass its entire traffic through that link.
 Therefore, without affecting the comparison, the corresponding "equivalent" infinite components are removed from the ROR rates of all suggested routings and their remaining portions are compared.
-By construction (Sections 4 and 5) none of considered multi-path routing schemes passes its entire traffic through a non-critical single link.
+By construction (Sections 4 and 5) none of the considered multi-path routing schemes passes its entire traffic through a noncritical single link.